google/trillian-website/content/application/add-tamper-checking-to-a-package-manager.md

 As time passes and new records are added to the log, the tree expands.
 A verifiable log is always populated in a way that the new, larger tree should fully contain any previous trees, providing no records have been tampered with.

-The second time the package queries the checksum database, it receives the updated signed tree head.
+The second time the package queries the hash database, it receives the updated signed tree head.
 It uses the previously stored tree head to check that the previous tree is fully contained in the current tree.
 This proves that nothing in the previous tree has been tampered with.

 This process of comparing one tree against another is called a [consistency proof]({{< relref "/verifiable-data-structures#consistency-proof" >}}).